w3c/wai-curricula/content/developing-accessible-content.md

 Its aims are to:

-* Explain keyboard accessibility and focus management.
+* Explain some key terms of accessibility from a developers' perspective.
 * Explain how to convey the structure of documents using some HTML5 and WAI-ARIA elements.
 * Introduce techniques to create accessible navigation elements.
 * Provide guidance in how to make images accessible.